fl0rian089/seatconnect-homeassistant-guide/README.md

 1. after you started iobroker, go to settings -> repositories and change the active repository to "beta", Click Save and Close.
 2. click on adapter -> search for vw-connect click on it and install it.
 3. click on adapter -> search for mqtt-client (the one with version 3.0.0) click on it and install it.
 4. click on instances -> mqtt-client.0 -> settings (wrench).
    4.1.
 Host IP: ip-of-homeassistant instance
    4.2.
 Client-ID: would recommend to name it how you like.
    4.3. username / password (you can create a new user on homeassistant for better security, but you can just login with your admin account)
    4.4. if you want to use a prefix for subscribe and publish topics, choose one, I deleted everything.
 5. Click Save and Close.
 6. click on instances -> vw-connect.0 -> settings (wrench).
   6.1. connect app mail: <your-seat/cupra-account mail>
   6.2. connect app password: <your-seat/cupra-account password>
   6.3.
 Type: My SEAT (for SEAT & CUPRA cars)
   6.4.
 Update interval in minutes: choose what you like, i put 10 in.
   6.5. modify rest of settings as you want
   6.6.
 Click Save and Close.
 7. check the logs for errors.
-8. click on objects tab -> double-click vw-connect -> 0 -> <your-vin> -> position
+8. click on objects tab -> double-click vw-connect -> 0 -> "VIN" -> position
       8.1. latitudeConv -> click the gear/settings symbol on the right -> Activate -> publish -> Activate & retain. -> Click Save and Close.
       8.2. longitudeConv -> click the gear/settings symbol on the right -> Activate -> publish -> Activate & retain. -> Click Save and Close.

 <h2>Change to Homeassistant</h2>